mtdr9/mtdr9.github.io/_posts/2023-02-14-What-Worked-at-Wayfair.md

 tags: [management, analytics, professional development]
 ---

 In four years as a search marketer, I built - in collaboration with my team of analysts and our partners in data science, ad tech, and storefront - $87 million of annualized, incremental revenue for Wayfair.
 Molto bene!
 Here are three frameworks that I used to pick bets and execute them quickly.
-Buon appetito.

 1. Define what's important and what's not
 2. Manage your analysts to their skill level